Manhattan Project: Weapon design

-By July 1944, Oppenheimer had concluded plutonium could not be used in a gun design, and opted for implosion.
-The accelerated effort on an implosion design, codenamed Fat Man, began in August 1944 when Oppenheimer implemented a sweeping reorganization of the Los Alamos laboratory to focus on implosion.
+An accelerated effort on the implosion design, codenamed Fat Man, began in August 1944 when Oppenheimer implemented a sweeping reorganization of the Los Alamos laboratory to focus on implosion.
 Two new groups were created at Los Alamos to develop the implosion weapon, X (for explosives) Division headed by explosives expert George Kistiakowsky and G (for gadget) Division under Robert Bacher.
-The new design that von Neumann and T (for theoretical) Division, most notably Rudolf Peierls, had devised used explosive lenses to focus the explosion onto a spherical shape using a combination of both slow and fast high explosives.

-The design of lenses that detonated with the proper shape and velocity turned out to be slow, difficult and frustrating.
-Various explosives were tested before settling on composition B as the fast explosive and baratol as the slow explosive.
+The new design featured explosive lenses that focused the implosion into a spherical shape.
+The design of lenses turned out to be slow, difficult and frustrating.
+Various explosives were tested before settling on composition B and baratol.
 The final design resembled a soccer ball, with 20 hexagonal and 12 pentagonal lenses, each weighing about 80 lb.
 Getting the detonation just right required fast, reliable and safe electrical detonators, of which there were two for each lens for reliability.
-It was therefore decided to use exploding-bridgewire detonators, a new invention developed at Los Alamos by a group led by Luis Alvarez.
-A contract for their manufacture was given to Raytheon.
+They used exploding-bridgewire detonators, a new invention developed at Los Alamos by a group led by Luis Alvarez.

 To study the behavior of converging shock waves, Robert Serber devised the RaLa Experiment, which used the short-lived radioisotope lanthanum-140, a potent source of gamma radiation.
 The gamma ray source was placed in the center of a metal sphere surrounded by the explosive lenses, which in turn were inside in an ionization chamber.
 This allowed the taking of an X-ray movie of the implosion.
 The lenses were designed primarily using this series of tests.
 In his history of the Los Alamos project, David Hawkins wrote: "RaLa became the most important single experiment affecting the final bomb design".